(A) Each public employer shall maintain records and make reports to the superintendent in accordance with this rule.

 (2) Each recordable injury and illness must be entered on the log and summary as early as practicable but no later than six working days after receiving information that a recordable injury or illness has occurred.

-(1) In addition to the log and summary of work-related injuries and illnesses required under paragraph (C) of this rule, each public employer shall have available for inspection at each establishment within six working days after receiving information that a recordable accident case has occurred, a supplementary record for each occupational injury or illness for that establishment.
+(1) In addition to the log and summary of work-related injuries and illnesses required under paragraph (C) of this rule, each public employer shall have available for inspection at each establishment within six working days after receiving information that a recordable accident case has occurred, an injury and illness report for each occupational injury or illness associated with that establishment.

 (E) Annual summary.

-(3) Each employer, or representative of the employer who supervises the preparation of the log and summary of occupational injuries and illnesses, shall certify that the annual summary of occupational injuries and illnesses is true and complete.
+(3) The highest ranking authority for each public employer, or the highest ranking management official at the employer's establishment, shall certify that the annual summary of occupational injuries and illnesses is true and complete.

 (4) Each public employer shall post a copy of each establishment's annual summary at each establishment from February first through April thirtieth of the year after the year to which the summary pertains.
 The annual summary must be posted in the same manner that notices are required to be posted under rule 4167-4-01 of the Administrative Code.